handsontable/handsontable/docs/next/api/metaSchema.md

 * `headerAction` - allow to click on the headers to sort
   * `true` = turn on possibility to click on the headers to sort
   * `false` = turn off possibility to click on the headers to sort
-* `sortEmptyCells` - how empty values should be handled
+* `sortEmptyCells` - how empty values (more information here: https://handsontable.com/docs/tutorial-cell-types.html#empty-cells) should be handled
   * `true` = the table sorts empty cells
   * `false` = the table moves all empty cells to the end of the table
 * `compareFunctionFactory` - curry function returning compare function; compare function should work in the same way as function which is handled by native `Array.sort` method); please take a look at below examples for more information.